tylorschafer/terry_the_tube/README.md

 ### Web Interface (Default)
 The web interface provides a modern, user-friendly experience with:
-- Real-time chat interface with Terry powered by WebSockets
+- Real-time chat interface with Terry powered by HTTP polling
-- "Hold to Talk" button for voice input
+- "Hold to Talk" button for voice input (or text-only mode available)
 - Visual status indicators and loading states
 - Responsive design for desktop and mobile
 - Modern TypeScript architecture with reactive state management